bellaliu2023/The-Physics-Grid/target-audience/Junior-Student.md

     Energy; temperature; heat; power; change of state;
 - [Fundamental optics](#fundamental-optics)

+    The features of light; reflection; refraction; the meaning of image;
 - [Fundamental electromagnetics](#fundamental-electromagnetics)
 - [Fundamental mechanics](#fundamental-mechanics)
 - [The Origin of Natural Science](#the-origin-of-natural-science)